vlobzakov/chatbot-env/README.md

 ![nodered-success-message](images/success-message.png)

 Upon installation you have only the URL to the AppSmith.
-Following this URL  admin panel MUST BE initialized right after the installation since it goes open to everybody for the first launch and initialization.
+Following this URL  the admin panel MUST BE initialized right after the installation since it goes open to everybody for the first launch and initialization.

 ![nodered-success-message](images/app-smith.png)